 This Is Our Year – Florida

-Malcolm Mitchell contributed 60 yards receiving, on just 4 receptions.
-There was more to be had, we just couldn’t get the timing right.
+Kearis Jackson is back and close to 100%.
+He contributed 59 yards receiving on just 3 receptions.
+His touchdown catch in the endzone was an all pro reception.
+There was more to be had, we just didn’t get the timing right.

 Brock Bowers, our hope for the future, finished the evening with just 1 catch for 38 yards.
 He is sharing catches with the big O, Darnell Washington who had 2 catches for 41 yards.
 The receiving group accounted for 161 yards and one touchdown.
 Not other-worldly numbers, but they weren’t needed because of the next group.